 Read my 7 steps in weaning toddler off the bedtime bottle and 8 more ideas on how to bottle wean your little one.

-It’s one of the things that makes her to go sleep so quickly and easily, so it was really stressful to think about how my little one would react to not having one.
+It’s one of the things that makes her to go sleep so quickly and easily.
+So it was really stressful to think about how my toddler being weaned off her bedtime bottle.